Living-with-machines/alto2txt/docs/README.md

 * Export more metadata from `ALTO`, probably by parsing `METS` first.
 * Check and ensure that articles that span multiple pages are pulled into a single article file.
 * Smarter handling of articles spanning multiple pages.

+[^CHNC]: For a more detailed description see: https://www.coloradohistoricnewspapers.org/forum/what-is-metsalto/

 > Last updated 2022-12-06